freevo/kaa-base/_sources/core/signals.txt

 Signal and Callable objects are among the core building blocks of Kaa and are used extensively throughout the framework.

+.. module:: kaa.callable
+   :synopsis: Encapsulate functions or methods and arguments into a callable

 Callables
 ---------